From Schoenberg to Pick-Nevanlinna: Toward a complete picture of the variogram class: Introduction

 There is a close relationship between variograms $\gamma$ and stationary covariance functions $C$.
 The elementary estimate $|C(\xi)| \leq C(0)=:\Var Z$ shows that stationary covariance functions are necessarily bounded; in particular, $\gamma(\xi) := C(0)-C(\xi)$ is a variogram.
 Indeed, variograms may be unbounded, as in the case of fractional Brownian motion.
-If, however, the variogram is bounded, then it is necessarily of the form $C(0)-C(\xi)$, $\xi\in\real^d$ for some stationary covariance function $C(\cdot)$.
+If, however, the variogram is bounded, then it is necessarily of the form $C(0)-C(\xi)$, $\xi\in\real^d$, for some stationary covariance function $C(\cdot)$; see, for instance, \cite{chidel} or \cite{berfor}, Proposition 7.13, and for a more general result due to Harzallah, see \cite{Har1}.

-The terminology concerning positive and conditional negative definiteness is not uniform throughout the literature; it depends very much on the mathematical context or the application in science.
-Christakos \cite{chris84} and many other applied scientists use the notion of \emph{permissibility} for both concepts: positive and conditional negative definiteness.
-We will use both conventions alongside whenever no confusion can arise.
+The terminology concerning positive and conditional positive definiteness is not uniform throughout the literature; it depends very much on the mathematical context or the scientific application.
+Christakos \cite{chris84} and many other applied scientists use the notion of \textit{permissibility} for both concepts.
+We will use both conventions alongside each other whenever no confusion can arise.

-If $C$ is compactly supported, \emph{i.e.}\ if it is zero outside some compact set $K\subset\real^d$, the associated variogram $\gamma(\xi):= C(0)-C(\xi)$ will be called from now on \emph{eventually constant}.
-Compactly supported covariance functions have been well understood since the early 90's with the works of Gaspari and Cohn \cite{gas-cohn} and Gneiting \cite{gne02} and they are particularly important in recent literature oriented to the analysis of massive spatial datasets.
-Thus, eventually constant variograms represent an important tool whose properties have not been assessed yet, and these facts constitute an important motivation for the present work.